usualketchup/FitnessTracker/README.md

 ## Challenges

-* This fitness tracker took a lot of time to figure out on my own and I eventually learned how to utilize MongoDB properly thanks to going over some class activities and working through each problem that popped up.
+* This fitness tracker took a lot of time to figure out and I eventually learned how to utilize MongoDB properly thanks to going over some class activities and working through each problem that popped up.

+* I also learned how to connect a Mongo database by using the Heroku extension mLab mongolab.
+At first, that was quite confusing but once I read more documentation and went over the class lecture videos again I learned how to work it out quite well!